brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 [^3]: See the [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect).
 [^4]: Many cloud providers limit you to just 30 versions of a file.
 This isn't nearly enough for many file types: for example, if you're actively editing a Word document or Excel spreadsheet, it's easy to create 30 versions every single day.
 [^5]: About 10 years ago, I was using Crashplan to back up multiple devices, including an external hard drive.
 At some point, the external hard drive died, but I didn't notice until I tried to use it months later.
 No problem, I thought, I have everything backed up in Crashplan!
 That's when I discovered that they had deleted all the data from that external hard drives due to inactivity, so that data was lost forever.
 I will never use a backup service with an inactivity policy again.
-[^6]: Some providers dedupe on a per-file basis, so if you had an identical file already backed up, they don't need to store multiple copies of it.
-Some dedupe on a per-block basis, so if you had identical chunks of data (parts of files) already backed up, they don't need to store those parts again, which is even more efficient.
-Some providers don't dedupe at all.
-[^7]: Since every provider offers multiple pricing plans, which are changing all the time, comparing every price point across every provider was impractical, so I figured I'd focus on a single price point as a simple way to give you a glimpse of how the providers stack up for a somewhat large (but not astronomical) amount of data storage.
+[^6]: Since every provider offers multiple pricing plans, which are changing all the time, comparing every price point across every provider was impractical, so I figured I'd focus on a single price point as a simple way to give you a glimpse of how the providers stack up for a somewhat large (but not astronomical) amount of data storage.